In the fixtures post we saw that

 class, even if the methods themselves don’t take the fixtures as arguments.

-We often use this with patch
+We often use this with patch-based fixtures when all

 tests for a given function should ensure that the function under test uses a